Visual Inspection of Parenterals GMP-compliant Manual and Automated Visual 100% Inspection

 In most cases particles found in parenteral medicines will lead to a quarantined product or even to the recall of the product – as we have seen in the last years in the cases of several Pharmaceutical companies.
 Responsible staff in charge will have to start root cause analysis to find the source of the particles and will have to do an evaluation of batches already shipped.

-Furthermore there has been a recognisable trend towards automated inspection machines throughout the last years.
-The challenge for pharmaceutical companies is to find a suitable machine for their products and to determine reasonable inspection Parameters during qualification and validation.
-But also during Routine process there are questions arising like re-testing and the usage of test-sets, doing AQL-Testing as well as the Adjustment of parameters of the vision systems.
+Furthermore, there has been a recognisable trend towards automated inspection machines throughout the last years.
+High expectations are also placed on the use of artificial intelligence.
+The challenge for pharmaceutical companies is to find a suitable machine for their products and to determine reasonable inspection parameters during qualification and validation.
+But also during routine process there are questions arising like re-testing and the usage of test-sets, doing AQL-Testing as well as the Adjustment of parameters of the vision system.

 We will address those topics during the conference and discuss and answer questions on